Evedel/bow/README.md

 Prospects
 ==
-I can say that this app almost fit my needs, so in all likelyhood, soon, I will not improve it hardly, but this is the list of ideas just for case:
+I can say that this app almost fit my needs, so in all likelihood, soon, I will not improve it hardly, but this is the list of ideas just for case:
-- ~~delete tags/images from repo by click~~
 - "update repos" button (not wait for sleep time)
-- repository info, size, number of pushes and so on
+- info for whole repository: size, number of pushes so on so on soon
-- make improvements on interface and visual side
-- dynamically upload nice images from __icons8.com__ API

 How to start use Bow
 ==